Many people wonder if dogs suffer from depression. The answer is “Yes!”

 If your dog is depressed because of loneliness or grief brought on by the loss of another pet in your family, try to provide more opportunities for your dog to socialize with other dogs at parks, or doggie training schools, etc.

 As mentioned above, chronic depression may be treated by antidepressant drugs such as Prozac.

 However, drugs should be used as a last resort at all times, and only if your dog has been properly diagnosed as being chronically depressed due to a chemical imbalance.
 And even so, you may want to try for some natural remedies first before resorting to antidepressant drugs.

 - Touch and Massage Your Dog: Dogs like being touched and they enjoy having a massage!
 Give your dog a massage or simply move your dog’s skin in a clockwise direction, making small circles especially on the ears, face and neck.

 - Sunshine: Light and sunshine can stimulate the pituitary gland in the brain, and help to regulate the dog’s mood.
 Try to get your dog out and let him soak in the sun.

 - Music: Play some soothing music in the house, especially if your dog’s depression is caused by anxiety such as separation anxiety.
 Soothing music can help your dog feel secure and comfortable.

 - Stimulate his Mind: Dogs can get depressed if they are bored.
-Use games and interactive toys such as this one to stimulate your dog's mind.
+Use games and interactive toys to stimulate your dog’s mind.

-- Be Happy Yourself: Dogs can feel their owners' feelings and the mood in the house.
+- Be Happy Yourself: Dogs can feel their owners’ feelings and the mood in the house.
 If you are depressed, your dog will feel the same way.
-If the atmosphere in the house is tense, your dog will feel anxious.
-Therefore, be happy and have positive thoughts yourself (in particular when your dog is around)!
+If the atmosphere in the house is tense, your dog will feel anxious… So, be happy and have positive thoughts yourself (in particular when your dog is around)!